adkap2/Stock_Analysis/README.md

 The resulting p values from the Anova test suggest that there is not a significant enough correlation between stock price and GME or AMC stock to reject the Null Hypothesis.

-###  Running the One Sample Ttest with combined gradient values from Daily Number of Stock Mentions, Daily change in Stock Price
+###  Running the One Sample Ttest with combined gradient values from daily number of stock mentions, daily change in stock price
 1.  **GME**
     *  statistic = -3.999
     *  pvalue = 0.00019